endo5501/LaboMachineTable/memory-bank/progress.md

 6. **Internationalization Coverage**
    - Issue: Ensuring all user-facing text is properly internationalized
    - Status: Core translation infrastructure implemented with translations.js and translate.js
-   - Current status: ReservationStatusPage uses translation, but ReservationWindow component still needs internationalization
+   - Current status: Completed internationalization for UserManagementPage and ReservationWindow components
-   - Next Steps: Complete translation coverage for all components, particularly the ReservationWindow component
+   - Next Steps: Continue to ensure all new components are properly internationalized

 7. **Text Label Positioning**
    - Issue: Ensuring text labels don't overlap with equipment in layout